 External inﬂuences on consumer decision-making include culture, subculture, groups, and families.
-Culture is the complex whole that includes knowledge, beliefs, art, laws, morals, customs, and any other capabilities acquired by humans as mem- bers of society.
-It varies from society to society as each society has a different way of doing things, different learned behaviors that are explicitly and implicitly shared and adopted by members of that society.
+Culture is the complex whole that includes knowledge, beliefs, art, laws, morals, customs, and any other capabilities acquired by humans as members of society.
+It varies from society to society because each society has different learned behaviors that are explicitly and implicitly shared and adopted by members of that society.
 Elements of culture include values (self- oriented, other-oriented, and environment-oriented), norms, rituals, customs, myths, and sacred and profane consumption.
 Acculturation is the process by which people learn a new culture.

 Subcultures are segments of a larger culture whose members share distinguishing values and patterns of behavior.
-Subcultures are typically based on nationality, eth- nicity, age, geographic region, and religion.
-A consumption subculture is a distinc- tive subgroup of society that self-selects on the basis of a shared commitment to a particular product class, brand, or consumption activity.
+Subcultures are typically based on nationality, ethnicity, age, geographic region, and religion.
+A consumption subculture is a distinctive subgroup of society that self-selects based on a shared commitment to a particular product class, brand, or consumption activity.